Course Director, MA in International Cultural Policy and Management

-I am Assistant Professor in Cultural Policy and Management and Course Director of the MA International Cultural Policy and Management.
+I am Associate Professor in Cultural Policy and Arts Management, and Course Director of the MA International Cultural Policy and Management.
 I am a Senior Fellow of the Higher Education Academy, and a Fellow of Warwick International Higher Education Academy.

 I am a regular presenter at international conferences (selected list below).
 I have been invited to speak at several universities including University of Leeds, Birmingham City University, and LIPA, as well as the International Network for Audience Research in the Performing Arts (INARPA) audience research seminar.
 I have facillitated events for the National Theatre and seven partner theatres, and for NESTA.

 I contributed to the Acting Up Report on diversity in the performing arts, contributing oral and written evidence at the House of Commons.
 I was also invited on a panel on education and training for the Women in Entertainment and Digital network, held at Facebook UK.
 My work has been used as an example of good practice by the University of Gloucestershire's Capstone Project, and by Facebook for Educators.